JeffreyRiggle/my-site/content/blog/mythical-man-month/index.md

         * Can aid many surgeons

 ### Aristocracy, Democracy, and System Design
+This chapter focused a lot on architecture implementation and consistent design.
+It is important to have consistency in design.
+To make design consistent sometimes it is important to know what features to omit to keep the design consistent.
+A large portion of this chapter focuses on the difference between architecture and implementation.

+It is important to have architecture and implementation be separate concerns.
+Only by doing this can you make your system consistent.
+It is important to note that neither responsibility is any more creative than the other.
+Creativity is just on different dimensions.

+An architect's primary responsibility is to define what happens.
+Architects are focused on the end-user and know how to make the system feel the same.
+To help keep the system consistent there should be few architects.

+On the other hand, an implementor defines how it happens.
+While this might not sound like a creative process the creativity here lies in cost and performance optimizations.
+Sometimes implementors have good ideas, sadly if it is not consistent with the system it really should not be done.

+#### Original notes
 * Conceptual integrity is the most important consideration in system design.
 * it's better to omit some features if it makes design ideas consistent.
 * Programming systems are intended to make a computer easy to use.